daniel-thompson/pinebook-pro-debian-installer/README.md

    change this try `make MMCBLK=/dev/mmcblk1` or
    `make MMCBLK=/dev/mmcblk2` as appropriate.

-The installer is very incomplete at present.
-You may have to debug or problem solve. `make umount` can be used to unmount the target media after a failed attempt to install.
+If the installer fails for any reason then the filesystem underconstruction will be left mounted.
+After performing any problem solving you can use `make umount` to cleanly unmount the target media.

 Limitations
 -----------